Nangnang fish: Description

-Nangnang is a tiny grey fish with a blend of golden color consumed by the Alur people.
+Nangnang is a small to medium fish with generally greyish body and a hint of golden tones when fried or fresh.
+It is consumed by various ethnic groups in the West Nile region, including the Alur people.
+The species is often harvested in large numbers due to its schooling behavior and relative abundance in suitable freshwater habitats.
 It is found in less saline waters such as the White Nile and fresh rivers.
 It is a crunchy snack that is served on the move.
 During preparation, the fish is washed, sorted into different sizes and then deep fried from silver-grey to golden brown.